Sansai

 Sansai (山菜) is a Japanese word literally meaning "mountain vegetables", originally referring to vegetables that grew naturally, were foraged in the wild, and not grown and harvested from fields.
-However, in modern times, the distinction is somewhat blurred, as some sansai such as warabi have been successfully cultivated.
-For example, some of the fern shoots such as bracken (fiddlehead) and zenmai shipped to market are farm-grown.
+However, in modern times, the distinction is somewhat blurred, as some sansai, such as warabi (“fernbrake”), have been successfully cultivated.
+For example, some of the fern shoots, such as bracken (fiddlehead) and zenmai, shipped to market are farm-grown.

 They are often sold pre-cooked in water, and typically packaged in plastic packs in liquid.
 The fern shoots warabi (bracken), fuki stalks in sticks, and mixes which may contain the above-mentioned combined with baby bamboo shoots, mushrooms, etc., are available in retail supermarkets, and ethnic foodstores in the US.

 Sansai are often used as ingredients in Buddhist vegetarian cuisine known as shōjin ryōri.